D-o-d-o-x/Spikey/README.md

 ### 3 - Efficient Bitstream Encoding

-The best performing available bitstream encoder is Rice, but we also provide a prebuild Huffman based on a binomial prior and some others.
+The best performing available bitstream encoder is a Huffman code based on a binomial prior fitted to the delta distribution, but we also provide others such as Rice.

-Check the `config.yaml` for a bit more info on these.
+Check the `config.yaml` for a bit more info on the architecture.

 ## Discussion